ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## Architecture of deployed application

-The illustration below illustrates the architecture of our deployed "Chirp!" application.
+The illustration below exemplify the architecture of our deployed application, with focus on our client-server relation.

 <p align="center">
   <img src="Pictures/DeployedArcitecture.png" alt = "Illustration of deployed architecture" />
 </p>

 ## User activities

-In this segment we present three different user-activity diagrams that illustrates how a user would use our website.

 The diagram below illustrates how a non-authorized user will use the "Chirp!" application.